jw120/toy-rxjs/README.md

 # Toy RxJs library

-Starting to use Angular 2, I began to make heavy use of Observables from the RxJs library (v5).
+Starting to use Angular 2, I began use the RxJs library (v5).
 In order to better understand the library, I took a detour and wrote my own toy RxJs library in TypeScript to explore the API, focusing on the operators used in my Angular app.

-This now implements a substantial part of the RxJS API, with many minor ommisions and the major Simplification that there is no real scheduler.
+This 'toy' now implements a subset of the RxJS API, with many minor ommisions and the major simplification that there is no real scheduler.
 All observables run as JavaScript functions (as if passed to Observer.create).
 A value of `Scheduler.async` can be used to make creation methods (like `Obserable.of`) produce an asynchronous